Acid attacks in the United Kingdom: Jameel Mukhtar and Resham Khan

-Jameel Mukhtar, 37-years-old, and Resham Khan, 21-years-old, were attacked by John Tomlin, 24-years-old, of Canning Town, on 21 June 2017 in Beckton (London).
-Mukhtar and Khan, cousins, of Asian and Islamic background, had been out celebrating Khan's 21st birthday, when Tomlin began yelling at the two from the sidewalk.
+Jameel Mukhtar, 37 years old, and Resham Khan, 21 years old, were attacked by John Tomlin, 24 years old, of Canning Town, on 21 June 2017 in Beckton (London).
+Mukhtar and Khan, cousins of Asian and Islamic backgrounds, had been out celebrating Khan's 21st birthday when Tomlin began yelling at the two from the pavement.
 After a brief exchange, Tomlin approached the vehicle and sprayed Khan, the passenger, with a corrosive liquid.
 Mukhtar, the driver, was unable to drive away, as the cars around him had stopped for the traffic light.
-He turned the car around in an effort to flee the attack only for Tomlin to then spray him with the same corrosive liquid he had Khan.
+He turned the car around in an effort to flee the attack, only for Tomlin to then spray him with the same corrosive liquid he had sprayed Khan with.
 Footage from a nearby security camera showed Tomlin running alongside the vehicle as Mukhtar attempted to drive away, spraying him until he could no longer keep up.
 Unable to see as the substance affected his vision, Mukhtar crashed the vehicle and dragged Khan from the car, begging for help from those nearby.
-Tomlin fled the scene but was ultimately arrested and charged with two counts of grievous bodily harm and later on, a hate crime.
-In an interview with police, Tomlin claimed to have heard voices in his head.
+Tomlin fled the scene but was ultimately arrested and charged with two counts of grievous bodily harm and, later on, a hate crime.
+In an interview with the police, Tomlin claimed to have heard voices in his head.
 Tomlin later pleaded guilty to the two counts of grievous bodily harm and was sentenced to 16 years imprisonment for each count, to run concurrently, of which he must serve at least 10 years before being eligible for release.
-Mukhtar, who had to be placed in a medically induced coma, suffered permanent hearing and vision loss from the attack and both he and Khan had to undergo skin grafting.
-Mukhtar further expressed his disappointment at the sentencing Tomlin received, believing he should've received a life sentence, as the attack had rendered him jobless, scarred, and in constant pain.
+Mukhtar, who had to be placed in a medically induced coma, suffered permanent hearing and vision loss from the attack, and both he and Khan had to undergo skin grafting.
+Mukhtar further expressed his disappointment at the sentencing Tomlin received, believing he should have received a life sentence, as the attack had rendered him jobless, scarred, and in constant pain.
 He also said he believed the attack was motivated by Islamophobia.